Center for Spiritual Awakening and Holistic Healing

-Sedona Mago Retreat is a place for spiritual awakening and holistic healing, operated by Tao Fellowship, a 501(c)(3) nonprofit organization whose mission is “Love Humanity, Love the Earth.”
+Sedona Mago Retreat is operated by Tao Fellowship, a 501(c)(3) nonprofit organization whose mission is “Love Humanity, Love the Earth.”

 Tao Fellowship was established in 1998 to promote the spirit of Tao as universal principles of harmonious living and a peaceful world.
 The tradition of Taoism that Tao Fellowship represents is Sun Tao (仙道), the Korean Taoist tradition with 10,000-year history.
 Sun (仙) is the combination of human (人) and mountain (山), meaning a human being living in harmony with nature.
 Sedona Mago Retreat is its primary means of educating the public about the principles and practices of Sun Tao.